 The main purpose of each MPSs is to define full-scale fire tests to demonstrate that a replacement agent is equivalent to halon in terms of fire extinguishment/suppression effectiveness.
 Moreover, the full-scale fire tests can be used to derive certification criteria to allow for the approval of new agents/extinguishers/systems by the regulatory authorities.
-All of the fire tests defined in the four MPS are set up at the Technical Center and have been made available to the aircraft manufacturers and others for cooperative testing with the FAA.

 Minimum Performance Standard for Hand-Held Extinguishers

 The purpose of the MPS is to ensure that extinguishers using halon replacement agents pose no reduction in safety, both in terms of effectiveness in fighting onboard fires and decomposition product toxicity the passengers and crew.
 The MPS specifies two extinguisher tests that replacement agents must pass: a hidden fire and a gasoline-drenched seat fire .
 Halon replacement agents found to be compliant to date include the halocarbons HCFC Blend B, HFC-227ea, and HFC-236fa.